About Tessa

 A portrait photographer for 10 years before returning to study in 2019, Tessa completed a Bachelor of Māori Visual Arts at Toioho ki Apiti Massey University in 2021 with First Class Honours, earning a Māori Scholar Award for being in the top 5% of her graduating class as well as the Rangatira Award on behalf of the Associate Dean-Māori.

 Tessa has exhibited around Aotearoa in group and solo exhibitions.
 Tessa has been a finalist in a number of awards for her art, including the Wellington Regional Arts Review and Te Taura Whiri Ngā Tohu Reo Māori Awards.
-She has taken awards home from the Inaugural Kingii Tuheitia Portraiture Awards, the Molly Morpeth Canaday Awards, the ECC NZ Student Craft / Design awards and most recently the New Zealand Painting and Printmaking Awards.
+She has taken awards home from the Inaugural Kingii Tuheitia Portraiture Awards, the Molly Morpeth Canaday Awards, the ECC NZ Student Craft / Design awards and the New Zealand Painting and Printmaking Awards.

 Contact tessa@toibytessa.com for customs prints, commissions, exhibitions and art education enquiries.